WXtrack - Satellite tracking

 - System Requirements

-- Other versions may work, but are not supported
+- Windows XP, Vista are likely to work, but are not

 - Processor: Pentium 90 or better, 200MHz or better recommended